Air conditioning compressor

 Vane / Vane Pump:

-This pump is rarely used in the air conditioning system of a car.
-However, this pump can be used in certain product cooling installations.
+This pump is rarely used in a car air conditioning system.
+However, it can be used in specific cooling installations for different products.

-Health Benefits: The (grey) disc turns right, clockwise.
-The yellow plungers are pressed against the wall by the centrifugal force (center of flying force).
-The different rooms are thus separated from each other.
-At the bottom right, the refrigerant enters and starts its way into the small blue space.
-By turning this space becomes larger, which creates negative pressure.
+Operation: The (gray) disc rotates to the right, clockwise.
+The yellow plungers are pressed against the wall by centrifugal force, separating the different chambers.
+At the bottom right, the refrigerant flows in and follows its way to the small blue room.
+Due to the rotation, this space becomes larger, which leads to negative pressure.
 The pump continues to run, causing the refrigerant to enter the red area.
-Here the space of the room becomes smaller and smaller and the refrigerant is pressurized (compressed).
+Here, the room space gets smaller and smaller, causing the refrigerant to be pressurized (compressed).
 At the end of the red chamber is the exhaust valve, through which the refrigerant is forced out.

 Reciprocating compressor (reciprocating, crankshaft type):

-Health Benefits: The piston moves from TDC to ODP (from top to bottom) and thereby sucks open inlet valve 1.
-The refrigerant is also drawn into the cylinder by means of underpressure.
-The piston then moves from ODP to TDC and presses the inlet valve back into its seat.
-The upward movement also lifts the outlet valve 2 from its seat.
+Operation: The piston moves from TDC (Top Dead Center) to ODP (Bottom Dead Center) (from top to bottom), causing intake valve 1 to open.
+The refrigerant is drawn into the cylinder by negative pressure.
+The piston then moves from ODP to TDC, pushing the intake valve back against its seat.
+Due to the upward movement, outlet valve 2 is also lifted from its seat.
 The refrigerant can now leave the cylinder.
 The exhaust valve closes again.
 Then the cycle starts again.

-In the space above each piston there are 2 valves which are mounted in a disc plate spring.
-These are the suction valve and the discharge valve.
-When the piston goes to TDC (up), it forces the refrigerant out through the discharge valve (to the high pressure line.
+Above each piston are 2 valves attached to a poppet plate spring: the suction valve and the discharge valve.
+As the piston moves from TDC to ODP, it forces the refrigerant out past the discharge valve and into the high-pressure line to the condenser.

 Tilting plate compressor